Project Foundation for QA Automation: Define the System Before Writing Code

 Step 1: Initialize Playwright Project

-Playwright setup creates the base environment for building a QA Automation Beginners guide level project with real execution capability.
+Playwright setup creates the base environment for building a QA Automation Beginners level project with real execution capability.

 cd banking-project